WCAG 2.0 Test Samples Development Task Force (TSD TF) Review Process

 - Input label:

 Description: a task force participant receives the assignment from the task force facilitators to review the soundness and implication of the test sample contents.
-The participant uses the Checklist for Content Reviews which specifies the criteria for this review, and records the outcome of this review using the Wiki Template for Content Reviews.
-The status flag of the test sample is set to assigned to indicate that the test sample is ready for review by the rest of the task force participants.
+The participant uses the test samples management tool (restricted access) to carry out the review and record the outcome.
+The Checklist for Content Reviews specifies the criteria for content reviews.
+Once a content review is carried out, the status flag of the test sample is set to ballot

-Step 4: Online Strawpoll
+Step 4: Ballot Review

 - Input label: